-To qualify for an ESD, your therapist or other licensed health-care professional will determine whether you have a disability and whether an ESD would help alleviate symptoms of your condition.
+To qualify for an ESD, your therapist or other licensed health care professional will determine whether you have a disability and whether an ESD would help alleviate symptoms of your condition.
 A “disability” for purposes of qualifying for an Emotional Support Dog means a mental health condition like depression or severe anxiety that substantially limits one or more major life activities, like the ability to sleep, work or learn.

 Please note that under the Americans with Disabilities Act (ADA), Emotional Support Dogs are not considered Service Dogs and are therefore not given the same rights and privileges.
 Service Dogs have the right to go places Emotional Support Dogs may be disallowed, such as restaurants and grocery stores.

-Emotional Support Dogs have the right however to accompany their owners in their home and on flights pursuant to two federal laws: the Fair Housing Act, without having to pay any fees or deposits.
+Emotional Support Dogs have the right however to accompany their owners in their home pursuant to the Fair Housing Act, without having to pay any fees or deposits.
 Emotional Support Dog owners have that right even if their building has a “no-pets” policy.
 Certain airlines will also allow your ESD to board the plane free of charge.

 How Do I Get an Emotional Support Dog?